TheMaster1127/HTVM/README.md

 **HTVM** lets you create and deploy new programming languages efficiently.
 To configure your language:

-1. **Syntax Configuration**: Use the website <a href="https://themaster1127.github.io/HTVM/" target="_blank">here</a>
- or Adjust the syntax in `HT-instructions.txt`.
+1. **Syntax Configuration**: Use the website [here](https://themaster1127.github.io/HTVM/) or Adjust the syntax in `HT-instructions.txt`.
 Each line in this file corresponds to the same line in `instruction documentation.txt`, so line 10 in `instruction documentation.txt` matches line 10 in `HT-instructions.txt`.

 2. **Code Writing**: Write your language code in `main.ht`.